LaurenceHo/react-weather-app/README.md

   }
 ```

-### Optimising application bundle size
+### Optimising Application Bundle Size
 Finally, let's look into bundling code for production deployment.
-Since we want to reduce the bundle file size for production.
+Since we want to reduce the bundle file size for production
-We need to install some plugins for helping us: `npm i -D terser-webpack-plugin`.
-We also need `CleanWebpackPlugin` to
+as much as possible, we need to install some plugins for helping us: `npm i -D terser-webpack-plugin`.
+We also need
-clean the build folder before building code as well as `MiniCssExtractPlugin` for extracting CSS files.
-Therefore, in the
+`CleanWebpackPlugin` to clean the build folder (dist) before building code, as well as `MiniCssExtractPlugin` for extracting
-[webpack.prod.js](config/webpack.prod.js), we use above plugins to bundle code:
+CSS files.
+Therefore, in the [webpack.prod.js](config/webpack.prod.js), we use above plugins to bundle code:
 ```
 const CleanWebpackPlugin = require('clean-webpack-plugin');
 const MiniCssExtractPlugin = require('mini-css-extract-plugin');